The Hedge School Podcast

 In our podcast series, we’ll be offering you conversations with people who can sprinkle a few breadcrumbs to help us find our way back home through this dark forest of our forgetting.
 The wisdom contained in myth and folk tales; connecting with our places; reclaiming our indigenous roots, the practice of traditional crafts and old ways of knowing – and so much more.

-You can support The Hedge School podcast for as little as US$1 per month – please do check out our Patreon page.
+The Hedge School Podcast is brought to you thanks to the generosity of our supporters on Patreon.
+You can support our podcast for as little as US$1 per month – please do check out our Patreon page.

 Pat McCabe – Woman Stands Shining (E1)